Soojin-Lee0819/connectionsLab/Week2/README.md

 ### Reflections

-Although it is simple and uncomplicated for the user, to develop the system, there were a lot more thought put into the process.
+Although it is simple and uncomplicated for the user, to develop the working system, there were a lot more thought put into the process.
 For example, .
 I want to improve it by adding.
 One concern with this webpage is that , in order to achieve, there should be a log-in feature where the input data can be stored and can identify the user and once the log-in